AdriB1806/solar-pv-dashboard/README.md

 ## 📄 License

-This project is for educational and personal use.
+This project is for educational and personal use (THI "Project PV Dashboard")

 ## 👨‍💻 Author